 Before we get into those ports, there's one thing you should know.
 HDMI and RJ45 ports only send data to their respective devices, whereas USB ports can carry both power and data.
 Due to this USB gadgets do not need an extra cable for power.

 data from the host.
 The host in the case of a standalone monitor is a desktop PC / laptop, and a USB port is present in the standalone monitor.
 If a desktop PC or laptop is a Host, it usually has a Type A Connector, and an Upstream Port in a standalone monitor has a Type B Connector (ie. an upstream connector).
 These are linked using the cable below, which has both Type A and Type B ports.

 As power and data are received by the monitor from Desktop PC / laptop so, the content of the laptop and desktop will be visible on the monitor.
 Therefore, the Upstream port is present in the monitor.
 This doesn't mean that the monitor does not require power.
 Monitors need extra AC mains cable to plug into an outlet.
 But if you consider thunderbolt and USB Type C port-based monitors which may not need extra power cable because they can drive enough power to an LCD monitor.

 Downstream Port sends data and power to the devices like keyboards, mice, standalone monitors, etc. In the monitor there is a downstream port as well, if you want to connect peripherals like a mouse, keyboard, speaker, flash drive, etc then you can connect to the Downstream port present in Monitor.
 Downstream Port sends power and data to those external peripherals.USB supplies power at 5 V to power USB downstream devices.

 In most of the standalone hp and dell monitors, there is both upstream and downstream port available.
 The upstream port receives data and power from the host (generally desktop PCs or laptops).
-In these types of monitor, there should be a hub in between which connects the upstream port and downstream port.
+In these types of monitors, there should be a hub which connects the upstream port and downstream port.
 So, commonly there will only be one Upstream port and multiple Downstream ports in the monitor.